tmu-nlp/autoJQE/README.md

 If you use our dataset, please cite our LREC paper:

- 1. Yujin Takahashi, Masahiro Kaneko, Masato Mita and Mamoru Komachi.
-Proficiency Matters Quality Estimation in Grammatical Error Correction.
-13th Edition of Language Resources and Evaluation Conference (LREC 2022).
-May, 2022.
+ 1. Daisuke Suzuki, Yujin Takahashi, Ikumi Yamashita, Taichi Aida, Tosho Hirasawa, Michitaka Nakatsuji, Masato Mita, Mamoru Komachi.
+Construction of a Quality Estimation Dataset for Automatic Evaluation of Japanese Grammatical Error Correction.
+Proceedings of the 13th Edition of Language Resources and Evaluation Conference (LREC 2022), pp.5565-5572.
+June, 2022.